Sales development

-Sales development is an organization that sits between the marketing and sales functions of a business and is in charge of the front-end of the sales cycle: identifying, connecting with, and qualifying leads.
-Simply put, this organization is tasked with setting up qualified meetings between a salesperson and a potential buyer with a high probability of purchasing a product.
-A lead that meets this criterion is called a Sales Qualified Lead (SQL).
-Once a lead is determined to be qualified, it is then passed to a salesperson, typically an Account Executive, who takes ownership of the lead and conducts the rest of the sales process.
+Sales development is an organization that sits between the marketing and sales functions of a business and is in charge of the front-end of the sales cycle and top of funnel leads by identifying, connecting with, and qualifying leads.
+Simply put, this organization is tasked with setting up qualified meetings between a salesperson and a potential buyer with a high probability of purchasing a product or service.
+A lead that meets this criterion is called a sales qualified lead (SQL).
+Once a lead is determined to be qualified, it is then passed to a salesperson, typically an account executive, who takes ownership of the lead and conducts the rest of the sales process.